Iraneus/betamedneed/about.md

 bodyClass: page-about
 ---

-Medneed is a service network for professionals and vendors providing solutions needed for quality medical care.
+Medneed is a service network of professionals and vendors providing solutions needed for quality medical care in communities.

 ![Support patient](/images/illustrations/doc-pharm.png)